 - 2 tablespoons chipotle powder

-- 5 cups baby Yukon gold potatoes that have been cut in half and then quartered
+- 5 cups baby Yukon gold potatoes, quartered

 - 1 teaspoon salt

-- Once all the stew meat has been browned and is set aside, add the onion and bell pepper into the bottom of the pot.
-Sauté for several minutes, or until the onion starts to turn translucent, being careful to not let it burn.
-Add in the chopped garlic, chipotle powder and liquid smoke.
-Stir to combine.
-Add the beef stew meat back into the pot and then pour the beef stock in.
-Gently stir to combine the stew.
-Bring to a low boil over medium heat.
+- After the meat has been browned and set aside, add the onion, red bell pepper and garlic into the bottom of the pan and sauté for a few minutes.
+Add in the chipotle powder and liquid smoke until combined.
+Add the browned stew meat back into the pot along with the potatoes.
+Cover completely with the beef stock and gently stir to combine.
+Add in the salt.